-Between spouses, under the Federal Rules of Evidence (FRE) and most states’ laws, there is a marital privilege that can be claimed to prevent someone from testifying against their spouse in certain situations.
-Although these rules don’t mean that your husband’s attorney can object to every question you might be asked, understanding these marital privileges and when they apply can be an important component of a personal injury claim.
+Between spouses, there is a marital privilege that prevents someone from testifying against their spouse in certain situations.
+This is in thanks to the Federal Rules of Evidence (FRE) and most states’ laws.
+These rules don’t mean that your husband’s attorney can object to every question you might be asked.
+Understanding these marital privileges and when they apply can be an important component of a personal injury claim.

 In federal court, FRE 501 says that common law governs the issue of privilege.
-The United States Supreme Court has ruled that “marital privilege” embodies two distinct concepts, a testimonial privilege and a confidential communications privilege.
-Likewise in state court, state evidentiary laws contain rules that mirror this concept with small distinctions from state to state.
+The United States Supreme Court has ruled that “marital privilege” embodies two distinct concepts.
+Testimonial privilege and a confidential communications privilege are mirrored by state evidentiary laws.
+But what’s the difference between these two concepts?

 Spousal Witness Privilege

 Can you be forced to testify against your spouse?

 Spousal witness privilege is the narrower of the two parts of marital privilege.
 Under this privilege, a person cannot be forced to testify against his or her spouse in a criminal proceeding.
 This privilege applies to testimony about events that happened during the marriage, as well as events before the two were married, if they are married during the trial.
 If the spouses divorce, neither can claim the privilege and could be forced to testify.

 When is there no privilege?

 It is important, however, to understand that only the spouse testifying holds this privilege.
 If a husband or wife wants to waive this privilege, testifying against spouse will be allowed and the other spouse will not be able to prevent the testimony.
 With small differences between states, the law for the most part recognizes that neither spouse can claim the testimonial privilege in a case involving their children or a criminal proceeding by one against the other.